dgboss/74942/README.md

 7. Display a count of the collection: `collection.count()`
 8. To quit the database connection: `quit()`
 9. To exit the shell: `exit`

-Alternative instructions for User Story 3:
-The web server /api endpoint returns a count of the number of requests users of the frontend website have made in response to all GET and POST requests.
-To view the current count, open a browser and go to http://localhost:5000/api

 Frontend Unit Tests
 1. Open a command prompt and go to the `./react_frontend` directory